kartik-venugopal/swift-ffmpeg-player/README.md

 ## Why ?

 It seems that there aren't too many similar beginner-level demo projects or tutorials out there.
-The few that I found were much too overwhelming or contained a lot of concecpts without a concrete implementation to play with.
 I know that I myself searched and researched for almost 3 whole years to finally learn enough to write this basic player demo app.
+The few that I found were much too overwhelming or contained a lot of concepts without a concrete implementation to play with.

 I learn the most when I'm able to actually open and run a project in XCode or Visual Studio or Eclipse, rather than just reading concepts.
+I would have killed to have access to such a demo project 3 years ago when my audio programming journey began.

 That said, I have shared links, below, to much bigger, more comprehensive, and more detailed demos/projects/tutorials out there, which I myself learned from.